sixthedge/cnc-docs/public/documents/1.0.0/Courses/References/Course States.md

 > Pending proposals have all the required fields present and valid and are are awaiting action from CIRTL Central.

-Pending courses can be seen by the course admins in `My Courses > Created` Pending proposals can be seen by CIRTL Central in `Course Admin > Propsed`
+Pending courses can be seen by the course admins in `My Courses > Created` Pending proposals can be seen by CIRTL Central in `Course Admin > Proposed`

 CIRTL Central will review pending proposals and set them to [Approved](#approved), [Reviewing](#reviewing) or [Rejected](#rejected)

 #### Approved
-> Approved propasals have been reviewed and accepted by CIRTL Central and are ready to be completed by the course admins so the course can be published.
+> Approved proposals have been reviewed and accepted by CIRTL Central and are ready to be completed by the course admins so the course can be published.

 Approved proposals can be seen by the course administrators in the 'My Courses > Created' section.
-When a course proposal is approved the 'Logisitics' step is unlocked in the creation/edit wizard.
+When a course proposal is approved the logistics step is unlocked in the creation/edit wizard.
 This step is where you will set the start and end times of the course and meetings.
-Upon submitting your logisitics the course will become [Completed](#completed).
+Upon submitting your logistics the course will become [Completed](#completed).

 #### Reviewing
 > Proposals in the reviewing state have been flagged for adjustments in accordance with CIRTL Central requirements.
-Optionally, CIRTL Central can leave feedback for guidance in ammending the proposal.
+Optionally, CIRTL Central can leave feedback for guidance in amending the proposal.

 Reviewing proposals can be seen by their course admins in `My Courses > Created`